Death of the Apostles

-The question “How did the Apostles die?” is often asked and although much of the lives of some of the Holy Apostles is unknown, we do know that several of the Apostles became martyrs but how did the apostles die?
+Although much of the lives of some of the Holy Apostles are unknown, we do know that several of the Apostles became martyrs but how did the apostles die?

 It follows that throughout the Gospels, many events are given which offer us insight into the apostles and their interaction with Our Lord.